poooi/poi/docs/debug.md

 ## FAQ

-#### **Q:** When should I use the "main" Debug Option?
+#### **Q** When should I use the "main" Debug Option?
 When to use the extra options?
 Which extra option should I use?
-**A:** Theoretically you can use whatever option you like, or simply only use the "main" option.
+**A** Theoretically you can use whatever option you like, or simply only use the "main" option.
 However, this is a big project that involves a number of contributors.
 To make the debugging information more accurate, more controllable, and other developers' lives easier, it is better to use an extra debug option for your debugging code in some situations: